deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 guesstimate.
 He'll have had the weight of that suit down to ten decimal places long before they built a prototype."

 "You dig up our itinerary for the week in all that research?"
-Baseball asked him
+BASEBALL asked him

 "Nope.
 Guess nobody's made an extravehicular special forces unit before,